fsimlab/Crible/README.md

 This routine is intended to write all numbers which can be written as powers of 2, 3 and 5 from 2 to 5000.
+Useful for FDS cell numbers choice.